camba1/cdCon21ScrewdriverHelmChart/README.md

 ## Install Screwdriver in Minikube with a Helm chart

 This repo helps install Screwdriver using a Helm chart.
-The original helm chart repo can be at https://github.com/screwdriver-cd/screwdriver-chart
+The original helm chart repo can be found at https://github.com/screwdriver-cd/screwdriver-chart

 ## Prerequisites